 Setting Response format to JSON

-Alternatively, you can force some OpenAI & Mistral models to response with JSON by setting the response format tojson_object
+Alternatively, you can force some OpenAI & Mistral models to response with JSON by setting the response format tojson_object.

-will require you to use the word JSON
+Note, setting response format to json_object will require you to use the word JSON in your prompt.

 List of models supporting JSON mode